 They are now starting to put tickets on pre-sale, if you really want to discover new types of alcoholic beverages do not waste a minute, for then it may be too late.

 This festival is dedicated to the performing arts; its origin dates back to 2006 and takes place in Candem during the month of August.

-Among the shows you will find many options: opera, musicals, dance, cabaret, sketch comedy, stand-up, mentalism and improvisation.
-You can always stay there all day long, the performances last a maximum of one hour, you won't get tired of seeing them.
+Among the shows you will find many options, opera, musicals, dance, cabaret, sketch comedy, stand-up, mentalism and improvisation.
+You can always stay there all day, the performances last a maximum of one hour, you won't get tired of seeing them.

 This festival is London's alternative to the Edinburgh Festival.
-The aim of this event is to give the opportunity to anyone to show what their talent is; the most famous companies are registered but also unknown people with a lot of ambition.
+The aim of this event is to give the opportunity to anyone to show what their talent is; the most famous companies are enrolled but also unknown people but with great ambition.

-Well, shows for all tastes in a few days to discover new talents, do not stay without seeing it, who knows, maybe you end up loving opera.
+Well, as I said, shows for all tastes in a few days to discover new talents, do not stay without seeing it, who knows, maybe you end up loving opera.
 Things like this happen in London every summer